Torvaney/ggsoccer/README.md

 ## Overview

-ggsoccer provides a handful of functions that make it easy to plot soccer event data in R/ggplot2.
+ggsoccer provides a handful of functions that make it easy to plot soccer event data in R/ggplot2 from a variety of data providers.

 ## Installation